The Grand United Order

 Sutton, Surrey

-April 2023 to April 2024 (* Member of the Grand Executive) Dates in parentheses show when post holder was the Grand Knight Commander (GKC).
+April 2024 to April 2025 (* Member of the Grand Executive) Dates in parentheses show when post holder was the Grand Knight Commander (GKC).

 Grand Knight Commander *